ZackFra/Salesforce-Moxygen/docs/index.md

 ### [Selector](moxygen/Selector.md)

-Wrapper class for Database class
+Wrapper class for Database class&#x27;s query methods.
+This class is used to allow for mocking of the Database class in unit tests.

 ## Uncategorized